tu2-atmanand/task-board-docs/docs/Advanced/HowToContributeToTranslations.md

 **STEP 5** : Now find the string which you want to add, then copy its corresponding id.
 For example, if the string you want to edit is "Add sub task".
 Then you may see its corresponding id is "add-sub-task".

-**STEP 6** : On the left of this id after the colon symbol (:), you can add your language suitable string.
+**STEP 6** : Pase this id in your language file.
+On the right of this id after the colon symbol (:), you can add your language suitable string.

 **STEP 7** : Save this file and reload Obsidian using the command "Reload without saving" and your changes will be applied automatically.

+After you have completed with all the required changes, you may submit this file to contribute to the development of this plugin.

 ---